 What is penetration testing?

-Penetration testing, also known as pentesting, describes the assessment of computer networks, systems, and applications to identify and address security weaknesses.
+Penetration testing, also known as pentest or pentesting, describes the assessment of computer networks, systems, and applications to identify and address security weaknesses.

 Redscan is an award-winning provider of cyber security penetration testing services.
-Our range of CREST-approved ethical hacking engagements help organisations to effectively manage cyber security risk by identifying, safely exploiting, and helping to remediate vulnerabilities that could otherwise lead to data and assets being compromised by malicious attackers.
+Our range of CREST penetration testing engagements help organisations to effectively manage cyber security risk by identifying, safely exploiting, and helping to remediate vulnerabilities that could otherwise lead to data and assets being compromised by malicious attackers.

 - Making significant changes to infrastructure